 In our last post, we reviewed what a fiduciary is, fiduciary duties and the impacts of being a fiduciary.
 With this post, we will review best practices for individuals and businesses acting in a fiduciary capacity with respect to their company sponsored retirement plan.

-Recommended best practices for those working on or sponsoring retirement plans:
+Here are our recommended best practices for those working on or sponsoring retirement plans:

 - Establish a committee to make decisions about the plan.
 It is recommended that the committee have an odd number of members and be diverse.
 Consider members from your human resources department, finance department, owners of the business or board of directors’ members, and perhaps legal if you have in house counsel.
 The committee should be responsible for both administrative oversight and investment oversight.
 Larger firms may consider having two committees – one for each.